Will the energy transition kill jobs?

 Per megawatt-hour generated, renewables create more jobs than the fossil and nuclear sectors, and most of those jobs occur at home, not abroad.
 Germany already has twice as many people employed in the renewables sector than in all other energy sectors combined.

-Simply put, renewables and efficiency replace oil and uranium imports with local added value, keep jobs in Germany, and, in fact, have a net job creation effect.
+Simply put, renewables and efficiency replace oil and uranium imports with local added value, keep jobs in Germany, and have a net job creation effect.